vllm-project/llm-compressor/examples/quantization_w4a16/README.md

 `llm-compressor` supports quantizing weights to `int4` for memory savings and inference acceleration with `vLLM`

-> `int4` mixed precision compuation is supported on Nvidia GPUs with compute capability > 8.0 (Ampere, Ada Lovelace, Hopper).
+> `int4` mixed precision computation is supported on Nvidia GPUs with compute capability > 8.0 (Ampere, Ada Lovelace, Hopper).

 ## Installation